theleoborges/bouncer/README.md

 ## Composability: validator sets

-If you find yourself repeating a set of validators over and over, chances are you will want to encapsulate that somehow.
+If you find yourself repeating a set of validators over and over, chances are you will want to group and compose them somehow.
 The macro `bouncer.validators/defvalidatorset` does just that:

 ```clojure
 (use '[bouncer.validators :only [defvalidatorset]])